 For several years Jason Benjamin worked primarily as a chef and secretly painted at night after work, before finally deciding to paint full time after 1995.

-Since then his work has become highly sought after and Jason Benjamin is enjoying a wave of popularity with his paintings hung in homes such as the Hollywood actor, Kevin Spacey.
+Since then his work became highly sought after and Jason Benjamin enjoyed a wave of popularity with his paintings hung in homes such as the Hollywood actor, Kevin Spacey.
 A large work of his sold for $50,000 to a Melbourne collector in 2002 – a record price for a painting by a 31-year-old Australian artist.

-A dedicated artist, Jason Benjamin spends up to 70 hours a week painting in his studio.
-He balances this with his marriage and the demands of having two children.
-Jason says of the balance between work and play that “ … if you have a richer life – full of experience, communication, challenges – then you’ve got more to paint..”.
+A dedicated artist, Jason Benjamin was known to have spent up to 70 hours a week painting in his studio.
+He balanced this with his marriage and the demands of having two children.
+Jason says of the balance between work and play that “ … if you have a richer life – full of experience, communication, challenges – then you’ve got more to paint..”

-He describes his landscapes as “romanticized versions of reality” and dreads being called a “photo-realist” painter, although he does use photographs as reference points for his paintings.
+He described his landscapes as “romanticized versions of reality” and dreaded being called a “photo-realist” painter, although he did use photographs as reference points for his paintings.
 Excellently drawn subjects, beautifully painted tones and rich, mood-inducing colours typify Benjamin’s canvases.

-To research his pictures, Benjamin travels into the bush with a camera, which he uses likes a sketchpad to record compositions and images.
+To research his pictures, Benjamin travelled into the bush with a camera, which he used like a sketchpad to record compositions and images.
 “I don’t go looking for a picture.
 But then things start washing over me.
 It’s like having a creative shower”, says Benjamin.
-After returning from these trips to remote areas, Benjamin looks at his photographs before beginning to paint.
+After returning from these trips to remote areas, Benjamin looked at his photographs before beginning to paint.

 Many of his landscapes explore the solitude and space of the outback using an extraordinary depth of field.
 Several of these large landscapes are imbued with a warm golden light.
-Of his influences, Jason Benjamin says that he is inspired by “emotionally charged” paintings by artists such as Monet, Velazquez, Turner, Thomas Cole and Frederic Church.
+Of his influences, Jason Benjamin said that he was inspired by “emotionally charged” paintings by artists such as Monet, Velazquez, Turner, Thomas Cole and Frederic Church.

-He is also passionate about music and will often play a recorded tune to his completed pieces.
+Jason was also passionate about music and would often play a recorded tune to his completed pieces.
 “If it works with that record, and looks like that record sounds, then it’s signed off.
 Ticked.
-Ready to go,” he says.
+Ready to go,” he said.

 Jason has also won more than 10 Australian art awards, including the 1999 Millennium Art Prize.
-He has also painted work for submission to the Doug Moran Prize and the Archibald Prize.
+He also painted work for submission to the Doug Moran Prize and the Archibald Prize.
 In 2005 he won the Packers Prize at the Archibald for his portrait of Australian actor Bill Hunter, which was entitled “Staring down the past”.
 This huge portrait is now hung in the Griffith University Art Collection.